demiurgeQuantified/PZEventDoc/docs/Events.md

-OnMultiTriggerNPCEvent | Fires when the player triggers an NPC event. | String type, table data, BuildingDef def, OnNewFire | Fires when a new fire is started. | IsoFire fire, OnNewGame | (Client) Fires whenever a local player character is created for the first time. | IsoPlayer player, IsoGridSquare square, OnNewSurvivorGroup | (Deprecated)  | OnNPCSurvivorUpdate | (Deprecated)  | OnObjectAboutToBeRemoved | Fires before an object is removed from the world. | IsoObject object, OnObjectAdded | Fires when an object is added to the world.
+OnMultiTriggerNPCEvent | Fires when the player triggers an NPC event. | String type, table data, BuildingDef def, OnNewFire | Fires when a new fire is started. | IsoFire fire, OnNewGame | (Client) Fires whenever a local player character is created for the first time. | IsoPlayer player, IsoGridSquare square, OnObjectAboutToBeRemoved | Fires before a tile object is removed from the world, either because it has been destroyed or because it has been unloaded. | IsoObject object, OnObjectAdded | Fires when an object is added to the world.
 Note: usually not called on the client, but is in some cases. | IsoObject object, OnObjectCollide | Fires when two objects collide with each other. | IsoMovingObject object, IsoObject collided, OnObjectLeftMouseButtonDown | (Client) Fires when the player left clicks a world object. | IsoObject object, double x, double y,